CLoE: Expert Consistency Learning for Robust Missing Modality Segmentation: Introduction

 Multimodal MRI segmentation is often developed assuming complete modality availability \cite{Charron2018,Qin2025BTSegDiff}.
 In clinical settings, missing sequences, protocol variation, and quality issues are common, so deployed systems must operate on arbitrary modality subsets while maintaining strong full-modality performance \cite{Liu2023M3AE,Liu2025Federated}.
 The challenge is not only reduced information but also unstable decisions \cite{Chen2025Fusion,Qin2025Thesis}.
 Modality-specific predictors can disagree, and fixed-weight fusion or unconstrained attention may amplify these discrepancies, especially in small yet critical regions.

 Encoder-decoder backbones such as U-Net \cite{unet} and V-Net \cite{vnet} remain the workhorse for volumetric segmentation, yet performance drops sharply when modalities are missing.
 This has motivated remedies that include generative synthesis with GAN models or Pix2Pix style translation \cite{gan_med,pix2pix}, arithmetic fusion such as HeMIS \cite{hemis}, and latent representation learning such as DC-Seg \cite{dcseg}.
 Adaptive fusion further reweights features through attention, including SE \cite{senet}, CBAM \cite{cbam}, and more dynamic designs \cite{contrastaware,damnet}, while RFNet exploits region aware priors on modality sensitivity \cite{rfnet}.
 Despite these advances, magnitude based attention can become uninformative when missing modalities are represented as zero tensors, and spatial priors are passive because they specify where to look rather than how reliable the available experts are.
 Consistency learning, effective in semi supervised settings such as Mean Teacher and extended via multimodal distillation and curriculum strategies \cite{DAGCL,meanteacher,dclse}, is also challenged by background dominance in volumetric MRI, where global agreement can be achieved without aligning small tumor subregions.
-Consequently, many approaches still rely on modality dropout or input synthesis \cite{Wang2023SharedSpecific}, improving average robustness but lacking an explicit mechanism to decide which modality expert should be trusted for a given case and region, so unequal evidence can induce expert drift that fusion propagates into segmentation errors.
+Consequently, many approaches still rely on modality dropout or input synthesis \cite{Wang2023SharedSpecific}, improving average robustness but lacking an explicit mechanism to decide which modality expert should be trusted for a given case and region, so unequal evidence can induce expert drift that fusion propagates into segmentation errors. \\ We treat missing modality robustness as a decision level consistency problem and propose Consistency Learning of Experts (CLoE), which reduces expert disagreement during training and downweights unreliable experts during fusion by converting inter expert agreement into a reliability signal.
+CLoE introduces Expert Consistency Learning (ECL) with Modality Expert Consistency (MEC) to enforce global agreement and suppress case wise drift under missing inputs, and Region Expert Consistency (REC) to emphasize agreement on foreground structures where errors matter most, while a lightweight gating network maps MEC and REC scores to modality weights for feature recalibration before fusion without complicating inference.
+We benchmark CLoE on BraTS2020 and BraTS-Africa.
+While BraTS2020 is a well-established missing-modality dataset with clear lesion contrast, \textit{\textbf{BraTS-Africa is acquired from low-performance scanners in sub-Saharan African clinics}.
+Its faint tissue differentiation and late-stage glioma lesions introduce severe boundary ambiguity, challenging model generalization under degraded imaging conditions and limited training data.} \\ Our contributions are threefold. (i) We formulate missing-modality robustness as decision-level expert inconsistency control. (ii) We propose ECL with two complementary measurements: MEC for global agreement and REC for foreground-critical agreement. (iii) We introduce a consistency-driven gating network that converts MEC/REC into modality reliability weights for weighted fusion, improving incomplete-modality performance while preserving full-modality accuracy. (iv) CLoE is \textbf{particularly effective} on low-quality and rare data.